evii/Trashbins-App/README.md

 To be able to use app properly, insert Google maps API key in value property in **AndroidManifest.xml**

 ![Alt text](readme/manifestGoogleMapsAPI.png?raw=true "AndroidManifest.xml")

+## License
+The contents of this repository are covered under the [Apache License](https://github.com/evii/Trashbins-App/blob/master/LICENSE).